Quick links

 Also known as “elder abuse,” nursing home abuse is any intentional act that causes harm or serious risk to an elderly adult.
 Elder abuse can come in many different forms, all of which can occur in a nursing home.
 Types of elder abuse in nursing homes include:

-Any individual in an assisted living facility, personal care home, or nursing home is at risk for neglect or abuse.
+Our Louisville attorneys have been practicing in this legal area for many years, so we understand that any individual in an assisted living facility, personal care home, or nursing home is at risk for neglect or abuse.
 Still, some may be at a higher risk than others.
-Risk factors that increase the chances of being a nursing home abuse victim include the following:
+Risk factors that increase the chances of being a nursing home abuse victim include the following.

 Women are more likely to be abused than men.
 As many as 66% of elder abuse victims were women, according to the NCVC.